BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 author = "PatchXR"
 ctalink = ""
 ctatext = ""
-date = 2023-01-06T23:00:00Z
+date = 2023-01-06T23:00:00.000Z
-description = "\"PatchWorld is one of the most promising applications in the audio industry\" says Toño Cabanelas, audiovisual engineer.
-Hear why creators like him think PatchWorld is the future of music creation." image = "/uploads/levblog.jpg" slug = " First-Intro-to-Making-Music-in-VR-with-PatchWorld" title = " First Intro to Making Music in VR with PatchWorld: Interviews with Two Creators" type = "post"
+description = '"PatchWorld is one of the most promising applications in the audio industry" says Toño Cabanelas, audiovisual engineer.
+Hear why creators like him think PatchWorld is the future of music creation.' image = "/uploads/levblog.jpg" slug = " First-Intro-to-Making-Music-in-VR-with-PatchWorld" title = " First Intro to Making Music in VR with PatchWorld: Interviews with Two Creators" type = "post"
+_template = "blog_post"
 +++

 ![a musician playing music in VR ](/uploads/levworkshopblogpicture.jpg)

 On December 10th, PatchXR held a workshop at the exhibition "Metaverses: Realities in Transition" at Matadero Madrid as part of the [LEV Festival](https://levfestival.com/22/en/).